 Palm Beach County School District currently universally screens second-grade students for gifted with the CogAT in 33 schools.

 Students are eligible for the Gifted Education Program through Plan A if they meet the following criteria:

 - A need for the program as demonstrated by evidence of a majority of characteristics of gifted students as scored on a District Checklist; and

-- A score of 130 or higher on an individually administered Intelligence Quotient Test.
+- A score of 130 or higher on an individually administered Intelligence Quotient (IQ) Test.

 Students qualify under Plan B if they meet the Eligibility Requirements as outlined in the Gifted Handbook and/or the SP&P, “District Plan B for Underrepresented Populations.”
-Underrepresented Populations are defined as low socio-economic students that qualify for free or reduced lunch, or defined as English Language Learners (ELL).
+Underrepresented Populations are defined as low socioeconomic status students that qualify for free or reduced lunch, or defined as English Language Learners (ELL).

-If you believe that a student meets the above criteria for Plan A or Plan B eligibility, the parent, guardian, or teacher should contact the Exceptional Student Education (ESE) Coordinator at the home school to refer the child for screening and evaluation.
-If gifted services are not available at the home school, students eligible for the gifted program are transported to the assigned gifted center.
-Schools serving gifted students are listed on the Feeder Patterns, which are included above in pdf form.
+If you believe that a student meets the above criteria for Plan A or Plan B eligibility, the parent, guardian, or teacher should contact the Exceptional Student Education (ESE) Contact at the homeschool to refer the child for screening and evaluation.
+If gifted services are not available at the homeschool, students eligible for the gifted program are transported to the assigned gifted center.
+Schools serving gifted students are listed on the Feeder Patterns, which are listed below in the DOCUMENTS section.